-Upper GI Endoscopy is a visualization of internal organs like food pipe, stomach and the initial part of the small intestine.
+Upper GI Endoscopy is a visualization of internal organs like the food pipe, stomach, and the initial part of the small intestine.
 A flexible, thin endoscope is used for this procedure, which has a light and a viewing instrument that sends images to monitor.
 A thin endoscope is introduced into the digestive tract by the oral route.

 The doctor carefully examines the video produced during the procedure to understand the pathology within the tract.

 Patients with long standing acidity, pain in tummy, vomiting, dyspepsia (indigestion) and liver disease may require Endoscopy for further diagnosis and treatment.

 The endoscope allows a doctor to examine the inside of the upper gastrointestinal tract for bleeding, tumors, polyps, diseases, and other abnormal conditions.
 A tissue sample or biopsy can be taken with the endoscope.

 Endoscopy is done with diagnostic as well as therapeutic purpose in some of the following conditions: